mateonunez/ait/packages/connectors/README.md

 ## Overview

 The Connectors module provides a reusable framework for integrating platforms into AIt with modular design, shared utilities, and OAuth 2.0 support.
-Supports GitHub, Linear, Spotify, and X (Twitter).
+Supports GitHub, Linear, Spotify, X (Twitter), Notion, Slack, and Google.

 ## Quick Start